 Note: All of the above is monitored by the Practical Nursing Department.

-VCC welcomes applications from Canadian citizens and permanent residents.
+This program welcomes applications from Canadian citizens and permanent residents.
+Program options for international students can be found at VCC International.

 Please note that you must submit official transcripts and educational documents to support your application; unfortunately, we cannot accept photocopies or fax versions.